-Step 1:
+Step 2:

-Use a screw driver to unfasten the screw and nut from the motherboard.
-Locate the proper mounting hole for the M.2 SSD to be installed and then screw the nut first.
+Locate the proper mounting hole for the M.2 SSD to be installed and then tighten the standoff first.
+Insert the M.2 SSD into the M.2 connector at an angle.

-Step 2

-Slide the M.2 SSD into the connector at an angle.

-Step 3
+Step 3:

 Press the M.2 SSD down and then secure it with the screw.
+Replace the heatsink and secure it to the original hole.

-Select the proper hole for the M.2 SSD to be installed and refasten the screw and nut.
+Select the proper hole for the M.2 SSD to be installed and refasten the screw and standoff.